 Walvis Ridge, located in the eastern South Atlantic Ocean (Fig. F1), is one of the few known locations where it is possible to recover Paleogene sediments, including the PETM and EOGM, over a broad range of depths, including depths exceeding 4.5 km.
 The ridge was the target of drilling by Deep Sea Drilling Project (DSDP) Leg 74, which occupied Sites 525-529 on the northern flank of the ridge between depths of 2.5 and 4.2 km (Moore, Rabinowitz, et al., 1984).
 Paleogene pelagic sediments characterized by moderate sedimentation rates (~6-15 m/m.y.) and good magnetic stratigraphy were recovered at each site.
-However, because of the poor recovery (~50%-75%) and coring disturbances, esF1.
-Walvis Ridge, the South African margin, and site locations, p.
-52.

-pecially with the rotary core barrel in unlithified sediments, only short segments of the sequences were recovered fully intact and none of the sequences were double cored.
+However, because of the poor recovery (~50%-75%) and coring disturbances, especially with the rotary core barrel in unlithified sediments, only short segments of the sequences were recovered fully intact, and none of the sequences were double cored.
 Technical problems, combined with the lack of high-resolution shipboard core logs, limited high-resolution cyclostratigraphic investigations to a few short segments of the Cretaceous (Herbert and D'Hondt, 1990).
-Nevertheless, subsequent shorebased studies of low-resolution samples collected from these cores were instrumental in adding to our understanding of long-term Maastrichtian and Paleogene paleoceanography of the South Atlantic Ocean (e.g., calcite compensation depth [CCD], carbon isotope stratigraphy, and deep-sea temperature/ice volume) (e.g., Moore, Rabinowitz, et al., 1984; Hsü and Weissert, 1985, and papers within; Shackleton, 1987).
+Nevertheless, subsequent shore-based studies of lowresolution samples collected from these cores were instrumental in adding to our understanding of longterm Maastrichtian and Paleogene paleoceanography of the South Atlantic Ocean (e.g., calcite compensation depth [CCD], carbon isotope stratigraphy, deep-sea temperature/ice volume) (e.g., Moore, Rabinowitz, et al., 1984; Hsü and Weissert, 1985, and papers within; Shackleton, 1987).
 Nearly complete PETM intervals were recovered at the shallowest and deepest Sites 525 and 527.
-Stable isotope analysis of foraminifers recovered from these sites has helped to constrain the magnitude of the deep Atlantic biogeochemical and environmental changes during this event (Thomas et al., 1999; Thomas and Shackleton, 1996).
+Stable isotope analysis of for a minifers recovered from these sites have helped to constrain the magnitude of the deep Atlantic biogeochemical and environmental changes during this event (Thomas et al., 1999; Thomas and Shackleton, 1996).
 At the remaining sites, the PETM was not recovered because of core gaps (poor recovery).

-During the winter of 2000, a seismic survey of southeastern Walvis Ridge was undertaken by the Meteor (Cruise M49/1; Spieß et al., 2003).
+During the winter of 2000, a seismic survey of the southeastern Walvis Ridge was undertaken by the Meteor (Cruise M49/1).
 The survey extended coverage of the Leg 74 sites to the north and northeast, where more continuous and slightly thicker sediment sequences were discovered (Fig. F2).
-The higher-fidelity multichannel seismic data generated during the survey allowed identification of several areas where the PETM and other critical intervals could be recovered by advanced piston corer/extended core barrel (APC/XCB) drilling.
-The Leg 208 sites cover a paleodepth range of 2.2 km, sufficient to constrain large, as well as subtle, changes in the chemistry of deep and intermediate waters.
-Advances in coring technology and drilling strategies (i.e., multiple-hole composite sections) allowed for 100% recovery of sequences that were only partially recovered during Leg 74.
+The higher fidelity multichannel seismic data generated during the survey allowed identification of several areas where the PETM and other critical intervals could be recovered by advanced hydraulic piston corer/extended core barrel (APC/XCB) drilling.
+The Leg 208 sites cover a paleodepth range of 2.3 km, sufficient to constrain large and subtle changes in the chemistry of deep and intermediate waters.
+Advances in coring technology and drilling strategies (i.e., multiple hole composite sections) allowed for 100% recovery of sequences that were only partially recovered during Leg 74.
 In addition, recent advances in data acquisition and cyclostratigraphy enabled high-precision correlation and dating of these sediments.